 I love scallops, but shockingly, I am the only one in my family who does.
 My husband will eat them if I make them into a ceviche, my younger son will sometimes eat them, and my older son will not touch them no matter what.
 Because of this, I don’t make them at home as often as I would like.

 Sea scallops are a sweet-salty, rich, briny seafood.
 When seasoned well and cooked properly (by searing quickly over high heat to obtain a perfect golden-brown crispy outer surface with a soft center) their flavor is amazing.
-Scallops are a protein known for their quick cook time but are, most often, overcooked.
+Scallops are a protein known for their quick cooking time but are, most often, overcooked.
 This is what gives scallops a bad wrap.
 An overcooked scallop is a bad thing.
 Scallops should never ever be hard.
 Their soft, juicy texture is critical and what makes scallops so wonderful.

-For this dish I paired two of my favorite things: pan seared scallops with cheese grits.
+For this dish, I paired two of my favorite things: pan-seared scallops with cheese grits.
 An indulgence in ways, but this particular combination has been a favorite of mine for many years.
 This is a simple, rustic-style dish that is actually considered a quick meal.
-The technique of properly searing scallops to golden perfection takes some practice and the grits take a bit of effort, but both are worth it and together make a lovely meal anytime of year.
+The technique of properly searing scallops to golden perfection takes some practice and the grits take a bit of effort, but both are worth it and together make a lovely meal any time of year.

-Facts About Scallops:
+Facts About Scallops

-Pan Seared Scallops With Cheese Grits
+Scallops With Cheese Grits

-- For the Scallops:
+For the Scallops:

-- 2 pounds sea scallops
+- 2 pounds of sea scallops

 - 2 tablespoons extra Virgin olive oil